 - Place your baby in a high chair or bouncy seat where he can still see you.

 - Provide him with toys while you tend to household tasks.
-I have a bucket of magnets I keep next to my kitchen when I need to prepare their meals.
+I keep alphabet magnets next to my kitchen when I need to prepare their meals.

 - Use a baby carrier (like this one).
 Baby carriers will let you “hold” your baby while leaving your hands free.